tobirohrer/ai-grid-hackathon/tourism_mv.md

 Again, it's entirely up to you whether you want to focus entirely on the logic/model or whether you want to create an end-to-end solution by creating an MVP (minimal viable product) with a rudimentary UI.

 If you choose the prompt engineering approach and use existing LLMs, you can also choose whether you want to run them locally or use a web API.
 However, if you run the LLMs locally, you must expect them to be very compute-intensive, depending on their size.
 If you don't have enough local compute and are using a web API, it's fine if you don't use the whole dataset.
 Web APIs often have rate limits for free users.
 Here, it is fine if you show the feasibility of your approach by just using parts of the dataset.
-However, it is of course good if you manage to show your approach on as many events or attractions as possible.
+However, it is of course good if you manage to show your approach on as many events or activity as possible.

 ### Evaluation